Contact: Ian Szlazak

 - "Resolving Litigious Disputes Using Mediation - Some Observations”, Proceedings of Conflict Resolution Symposium, 2000 (Ottawa: The Mediation Centre at Carleton University, January 2001) at 137-155.

-A comprehensive list of Ian's presentations and training experience is available.
-A further list of published and unpublished work, including arbitration awards, also is available.
+A comprehensive list of Ian's presentations and training experience is available, as is a list of published and unpublished work, including arbitration awards.

 Third Party Approach